kyletimmermans/wicked/README.md

 </br>

 ## How it works:
-This program scrapes Instagram web pages that contain the usernames of the people the you follow and who are following you.
+This program scrapes Instagram web pages and uses that data to make requests to Instagram's GraphQL API, in order to create lists of the usernames that follow you and that you follow.
 By comparing the two lists, it returns all the usernames that are in the "Following" list and are not in your "Followers" list.
 Essentially, showing you who has not followed you back.
 It does the same process for showing you who follows you, but you aren't following them back.

 </br>